History of AS Roma: First title victory and decline

 After a slump in league form and the departure of high key players, Roma eventually rebuilt their squad, adding goalscorers such as the Argentine Enrique Guaita.
-Under the management of Luigi Barbesino, the Roman club came agonisingly close to their first title in 1935–36, finishing just one point behind champions Bologna.
+Under the management of Luigi Barbesino, the Roman club came close to their first title in 1935–36, finishing just one point behind champions Bologna.

 Roma returned to form after being inconsistent for much of the late 1930s, recording an unexpected title triumph in 1941–42 after winning their first ever scudetto.
 The 18 goals scored by local player Amedeo Amadei were essential to the Alfréd Schäffer-coached, title-winning Roma side.
 At the time, Italy was involved in World War II and Roma were playing their home matches at the Stadio del Partito Nazionale Fascista.

 In the years just after the war, Roma were unable to recapture their league stature from the early 1940s.
-They finished in the lower half of Serie A for five seasons in a row before eventually circumming to their only ever relegation to Serie B at the end of 1950–51, around a decade after their championship victory.
+They finished in the lower half of Serie A for five consecutive seasons before eventually succumbing to their only ever relegation to Serie B at the end of 1950–51, around a decade after their championship victory.
 Under future Italy national team manager Giuseppe Viani, immediate promotion was achieved.

 After returning to Serie A, Roma managed to stabilise themselves as a top-half club again with players such as Egisto Pandolfini, Dino Da Costa and the Dane Helge Bronée.
 Their best finish of this period was under the management of Englishman Jesse Carver, when in 1954–55 they finished as runners-up, after Udinese who originally finished second were relegated for corruption.

 Although Roma were unable to break into the top four during the following decade, they did achieve some measure of cup success.
 Their first honour outside of Italy was recorded in 1960–61 when Roma won the Inter-Cities Fairs Cup by beating Birmingham City 4–2 in the finals.
 A few years later Roma won their first Coppa Italia in 1963–64 by beating Torino 1–0.
 Their second Coppa Italia was won in 1968–69 when it was competed in a small league like system.
 Giacomo Losi set a Roma appearance record during 1969 with 450 appearances in all competitions, a record that would stand for 38 years.